Show Me the Money: The Business Opportunity for Grid-Interactive Buildings

 What is a Grid-Integrated, Energy Efficient Building?

-Grid Integrated Buildings have a holistically optimized blend of energy efficiency, energy storage, distributed energy generation, and load flexible technologies/smart controls.
-This results in a lower, “flatter,” more flexible energy load profile, which in turn delivers a more resilient and productive building, optimizes capital investments, reduces operating costs and provides access to new revenue.
+Grid Integrated Buildings have a holistically optimized blend of energy efficiency, energy storage, renewable energy, and load flexibility technologies enabled through smart controls.
+This results in a lower, “flatter,” more flexible energy load profile, which in turn delivers a more resilient and productive building, optimizes capital investments, reduces operating costs, and provides access to new revenue.
 At the campus or community scale, additional strategies such as microgrids and district energy systems may also be advantageous.

 Why They Matter